epirus-io/epirus.github.io/docs/sdk/faucets.md

 In order to fund an arbitrary account, you can use the `epirus wallet fund` command in the CLI application.

-For instance, in order to fund an address on the Rinkeby test network, the follwing command would be used:
+For instance, in order to fund an address on the Rinkeby test network, the following command would be used:

 ```
 epirus wallet fund rinkeby 0xceeeefe21b2f2ea5df62ed2efde1e3f1e5540f96